Meet our Team

 I am an Independent Mental Capacity Advocate, helping people who are deemed to lack capacity, usually when there is no one else, to make serious decisions in their life.
 I manage the Quality Checkers team – a group of trained people with learning disabilities who check how local services support people with disabilities.
 I support Geordie Mums: a group of mums with learning disabilities.
 The group members provide support to one another and campaign for change – making the experiences better for everyone.

-I work at Key House.
 I am part of the team that is the first port of call for many people that arrive and contact Skills for People.
 I answer phones, greet people as they enter and help with the day to day running of the building.
 I also keep our social media and website up to date.
 I enjoy working for Skills for People because there is so many wonderful people that I can interact with every day.

 I joined Skills for People in 2000.
 I work on our Mindfulness for Life Project, helping people with Learning Disabilities learn how to use Mindfulness to improve their wellbeing.
 I run courses about wellbeing and rights.
 I work on our Help and Connect project, providing information, guidance and connecting people to their communities.